srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

   |]
 ```

 Now, `BlogPost_Post "foo"` maps to `/blog/foo.html`; note the distinction between `/blog` and `/post` prefix.
 You can also drop the prefix entirely by using `WithSubRoutes [FileRoute "index.html", Slug]`.
-Ema provides `FileRoute` and `FolderRoute` (which have an `IsRoute` instance), but nothing should you stop from writing your own representation types; the only requirement is that they have an isomorphic generic representation and the target type has an `IsRoute` instance.
+Ema provides `FileRoute` and `FolderRoute` (which have an `IsRoute` instance), but nothing should you stop from writing your own representation types; the only requirement is that they are coercible and the target type has an `IsRoute` instance.

 ### Route isomorphism checks